 Chris O’Regan is a principal structural engineer at AECOM Ltd., London.
 As a graduate structural engineer he was trained at Dewhurst MacFarlane & Partners, where he first started designing structural glass elements.
 In 2012, he revised the Institution’s Structural Use of Glass in Buildings, bringing it in line with current methods of design, construction and maintenance of glass structures.

 Experienced structural engineers who are well-versed in the design of more traditional materials such as steel, concrete and timber using current codes of practice.

-Practising structural engineers must have at least one years’ postgraduate experience and/or be a member of the postgraduate studies academic community.
+Practising structural engineers with at least one year’s postgraduate experience or members of the postgraduate studies academic community.